-- For retail exposures with an uncertain future drawdown (e.g. credit cards), an AI should take into account the drawdown and repayment history and expectation of additional drawings by the obligors prior to default in its overall calibration of loss estimates.
+- 158. An AI using the advanced IRB approach for corporate, sovereign and bank exposures or the retail IRB approach for retail exposures is allowed to provide its own estimates of CCFs for off-balance sheet exposures as listed in paragraph 157. - 159.
+For corporate, sovereign and bank exposures, the principal amount to which the CCF is applied is the lower of (i) the amount of the unused committed credit line or (ii) the amount that reflects any possible constraining availability of the facility (e.g. the existence of a ceiling on the potential lending amount subject to the borrower's reported cash flow).
+If the facility is constrained in this manner, the AI should have sufficient monitoring and management procedures to support this treatment. - 160.
+For retail exposures with an uncertain future drawdown (e.g. credit cards), an AI should take into account the drawdown and repayment history and expectation of additional drawings by the obligors prior to default in its overall calibration of loss estimates.
 In particular, where an AI does not reflect CCFs for undrawn lines in its EAD estimates, it should reflect in its LGD estimates the likelihood of additional drawings prior to default.
-Conversely, if an AI does not incorporate the possibility of additional drawings in its LGD estimates, it should do so in its EAD estimates. - 134.
+Conversely, if an AI does not incorporate the possibility of additional drawings in its LGD estimates, it should do so in its EAD estimates. - 161.
 When only the drawn balances of retail facilities have been securitized, an AI should ensure that it continues to hold required capital against its share (i.e. seller's interest) of undrawn balances related to the securitization exposures under the IRB approach.
-For determining the EAD associated with the seller's interest in the undrawn lines, the undrawn balances of securitization exposures will be allocated between the seller's and investors' interests on a pro rata basis, based on the proportion of the seller's and investors' shares of the securitized drawn balances. - For item 11 under paragraph 130, an AI should apply a CCF of 100%, unless a CCF 135. applicable to the exposure is specified in Part 2 of Schedule 1 to the Rules. - (b) Calculation of risk-weighted amount - In calculating the risk-weighted amount of off-balance sheet exposures (other than OTC derivative transactions and credit derivative contracts) in the banking book, the applicable risk-weight to an exposure should be derived from the risk-weight function for the IRB class/subclass within which the exposure falls.
+For determining the EAD associated with the seller's interest in the undrawn lines, the undrawn balances of securitization exposures will be allocated between the seller's and investors' interests on a pro rata basis, based on the proportion of the seller's and investors' shares of the securitized drawn balances.

+162. For item 11 under paragraph 157, an AI should apply a CCF of 100%, unless a CCF applicable to the exposure is specified in Part 2 of Schedule 1 to the Rules.

+(b) Calculation of risk-weighted amount

+163. In calculating the risk-weighted amount of off-balance sheet exposures (other than OTC derivative transactions, credit derivative contracts and SFTs) in the banking book, the applicable risk-weight to an exposure should be derived from the risk-weight function for the IRB class/subclass within which the exposure falls.